Soccer and epilepsy - everything you need to know

 In this article

-Epilepsy and soccer - safety and precautions
+Epilepsy and soccer - be aware of risks

 Are headers safe for soccer players with epilepsy?